nineisten/qip_upgrade/README.md

 - Pre-defined options: 30 days, 3 months, 6 months, 1 year, 1.5 years + custom duration.
 - Revenue vesting: releases staggered per epoch; full remaining balance unlocked at end of period.
 - Token vesting: all unsold/remaining tokens stay locked until the final epoch of the period.
-- Can be set independently for each participating wallet (issuer can assign different vesting to different buyers or revenue streams).
+- Can be set independently for each participating wallet (issuer can assign different vesting to different wallets including Token issuer wallet).

 **D. Optional Burn Mechanism**
 - At ICO end, instead of returning unsold tokens to the issuer, the contract can send them directly to a designated burn address (configurable at launch).